Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Methods

 where we choose $\ell(\cdot, \cdot)$ to be the cross-entropy loss.
 In knowledge distillation, the student is trained by empirical distilled risk minimization (\textbf{EDRM}) which optimizes the cross-entropy loss between the teacher and student predictive probabilities:

-Here, $\mathbf{t}(\mathbf{x}_i)$ refers to the \mh{vector with the predicted probability for each class} by the teacher at $\textbf{x}_i$.
+Here, $\mathbf{t}(\mathbf{x}_i)$ refers to the vector with the predicted probability for each class by the teacher at $\textbf{x}_i$.
 The student is trained to match these soft targets provided by the teacher instead of the hard labels.
 The generalization error of the student under this training scheme is defined as

-Using a teacher whose outputs approximate $\mathbf{p}^*$ closely has been shown both theoretically and empirically to improve the generalization error if $\mathcal{P}_{\text{train}} = \mathcal{P}_{\text{test}}$~\cite{statistical,cutmixpick,efficient_kd,pmlr-v97-phuong19a}.
-This corresponds to the setting \textit{without} covariate shift where the input distribution for the training and test data is the same.
+Using a teacher which approximates $\mathbf{p}^*$ closely has been shown both theoretically and empirically to improve the generalization error if $\mathcal{P}_{\text{train}} = \mathcal{P}_{\text{test}}$~\cite{statistical,cutmixpick,efficient_kd,pmlr-v97-phuong19a}.
+This corresponds to the setting \textit{without} covariate shift where the input distribution for training and test data is the same.
 In the case of covariate shift, the input marginal distributions $\mathcal{P}_{\text{train},\mathbf{x}}$ and $\mathcal{P}_{\text{test},\mathbf{x}}$ are different and only the data-generating conditional distribution $\textbf{p}^*$ is the same at train and test time.